priyasakshi/ml-classification-project/README.md

 The following preprocessing steps were applied using Scikit-learn pipelines:

-- Handling missing values using SimpleImputer
+- Handling missing/Nan values using SimpleImputer
 - One-hot encoding for categorical features
 - Feature scaling using StandardScaler
 - Unified preprocessing using ColumnTransformer and Pipeline